TheodoroCardoso/robo-nd-project3/README.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)
-# robo-nd-project2
+# robo-nd-project3

-Go Chase It! - Robotics Software Engineer Nanodegree @Udacity
+Where Am I? - Robotics Software Engineer Nanodegree @Udacity

 A differential drive mobile robot that chases a white ball using image processing.
 To interact with the scene just move the ball around in Gazebo.
 As long as it's in the camera FOV, the robot drives towards it.